Sugar Creek homeowner says contractor disappeared with nearly $30,000 without fixing home

 He promised Problem Solvers and Lowe that he would give back her money by 10 a.m.
 Friday.

 Will he keep his word?
-We'll let you know.
+Problem Solvers will have an update during Friday night newscasts.